-From this source it was that the swaggering Chivalry of the South, long before it was mimicked in a chilly between Teutonic lands (t), borrowed under the influence of some burning but clandestine passion its exalted ardour and impassioned phrases.
-Hence the famous war-cry: - God and Fair Ladies! - a sort of profession of faith, which the Spaniards, half Arabs as they are, have simplified into this other motto: Dar vida por su dama; To give one's life for one's Lady fair: b
+From this source it was that the swaggering Chivalry of the South, long before it was mimicked in " chilly " Teutonic lands (t), borrowed under the influence of some burning but clandestine passion its exalted ardour and impassioned phrases.
+Hence the famous war-cry : - " God and Fair Ladies! " - a sort of profession of faith, which the Spaniards, half Arabs as they are, have simplified into this other motto : Dar vida por su danta; " To give one's life for one's Lady fair : "